parvez3019/log4error/README.md

 Log4j - Average log time was 15 ns
 log4error - Average log time was 42 ns
 ```

-Based on this trade-off, you can decide whether this will be helpful for you or not.

 ## How to use it -